 Losing a loved one is a traumatic experience.
-There are never the right words to make you feel better when and after it happens.
-However, there are some books full of words that are helpful in providing techniques for coping.
-On our resources for coping with the loss of a loved one page, we recommend books and local support groups that may be helpful for you or anyone else you know that is grieving.
+There’s never the right words.
+However, some books may provide helpful tools for coping.
+On our resources for coping with the loss of a loved one page is a list of books and local support groups that may be helpful for you.

-In the absence of a valid direction by the dearly departed, the spouse has the right to make funeral arrangements concerning the disposition of the dearly departed’s remains.
+Sometimes the Will provides for funeral instructions.
+The decedent’s Trust, or a separate writing may contain the instructions.
+When there are no funeral instructions, the spouse will have the right to make funeral arrangements concerning the disposition of the remains.
 If there is no surviving spouse, then that right passes to the next of kin.
-A similar process applies with regards to whether the decedent intended to be make an anatomical gift.

-Locate The Will and any other relevant estate planning documents (i.e. Living Trust)
+Locate the original signed Will and any other relevant estate planning documents (i.e. Living Trust)

-If the location of the Will is not readily known, check for safes, strongboxes, filing cabinets, and the desk.
-Sometimes, the attorney that drafted the estate planning documents may be in possession of the decedent’s Will and other estate planning documents.
+If the location of the original Will is unknown, check safes, strongboxes, filing cabinets, and the desk.
+You may want to contact the attorney who drafted the Will.
+Sometimes, attorneys keep the original estate planning documents.

-Provisions for the pets should be made, however, there may be a direction in the Will or Trust, that provides direction as to how the pets shall be taken care of.
+Provisions for the pets should be made.
+However, there may be provisions in the Will or Trust, providing for how the pets will be taken care of.